sparcopen/infrastructure/_posts/2021-10-01-covid-impact-survey-exec-summary.md

 Among the findings of the study:
 * Nearly 80% of libraries had to contend with budget cuts as a result of COVID; over 20% reported having experienced a cut of 10% or more; the vast majority of those who experienced cuts anticipate that these reductions will likely be permanent.

 * Many libraries reported renegotiating publisher agreements or unbundling a Big Deal, or were strongly considering doing so.
 That said, in some cases, the need to act quickly and efficiently served to protect major long-term contracts (including some Big Deals), while leaving smaller publishers and one-time purchases (like monographs) exposed as easier to cut with fewer immediate repercussions.

 * Across the board, respondents reported investing in open initiatives in a range of ways; most felt these investments were either likely to continue at current levels
 (50%) or grow (35%) in the year to come.

 * For many libraries, COVID-related shutdowns have reinforced the importance of the library as a source for provisioning digital content and for supporting online pedagogy, as demand from faculty and students for online content grew.
-Many librari-ans addressed this by shifting resources to providing further support for teaching, whether through digitization of course materials, working with instructors to create or manage online courses, or supporting adoption or creation of OERs.
+Many librarians addressed this by shifting resources to providing further support for teaching, whether through digitization of course materials, working with instructors to create or manage online courses, or supporting adoption or creation of OERs.

 * Among the concerns raised by library leaders were the long-lasting impact of having run libraries absent their physical spaces, the impact on staff morale, and an inability to move ahead with new plans.

-Overall, responses indicated a very intentional spirit of experimentation, born of neces-sity, resulting in creative problem solving concerning spaces, personnel, and collections.
+Overall, responses indicated a very intentional spirit of experimentation, born of necessity, resulting in creative problem solving concerning spaces, personnel, and collections.
 This report will help to inform the SPARC agenda in the months ahead as library leaders adjust to campus life post-pandemic.
 While the more dramatic budgetary and space restrictions of the past year will hopefully disappear, the value of having openly available materials for research and teaching has never been more clear.

 #### Report Authors
 [Nancy Maron](https://sparcopen.org/people/nancy-maron/)<br/>
 [Juan Pablo Alperin](https://sparcopen.org/people/juan-pablo-alperin/)<br/>
 [Nick Shockey](https://sparcopen.org/people/nick-shockey/)